 We focused on this area because the assessment of the outcome of the negotiation and the estimation of the recoverable value of the assets relating to the Sete contracts requires management judgment in which several estimates and key assumptions are applied.
+We reviewed management's assessment of the recoverable amount and the consideration of the likelihood and expected financial impact of the various possible outcomes.

-We reviewed the term sheet with Magni and correspondences with Sete and its authorised representatives to validate the assumptions applied by management.
-We assessed the amount and timing of gross cash inflows from Magni to the term sheet.
-We also assessed the total cost of completing the construction of the rigs through discussions with project managers and corroborating the amounts to an approved budget plan.
+In the assessment of expected financial impact, we reviewed the term sheet with Magni and correspondences with Sete and its authorised representatives to validate the assumptions applied by management.
+We also reviewed the expected recoverable amount under the scenario that KOM would regain possession of the rigs, complete the construction and charter them out.
+In addition, we assessed the total cost of completing the construction of the rigs through discussions with project managers and corroborating the amounts to an approved budget plan.
 We obtained management's calculation of the discount rate used and evaluated its reasonableness based on our understanding.

-Based on our procedures, we found management's basis of assessment of the carrying amounts of the assets relating to the Sete contracts to be reasonable, on the basis of the key assumptions made by management.
+Based on our procedures, we found management's basis of assessment of the carrying amount of the assets relating to the Sete contracts to be reasonable, on the basis of the key assumptions made by management.